Grilling and other noshes on this week's food section round up on SFist.

 If you want to attend cooking school in the Bay Area, weigh all your options.
 Community college programs at City College in SF, and Diablo Valley College offer other, less pricey alternatives.
 Another way to get in a kitchen is start from the bottom and work your way up.
 If you consistently show you are able to work hard, learn quickly, and handle the pressure, there will eventually be better jobs for you to do.

-June 11, 2007 in Baghdad by the Bay/San Francisco, Food and Drink, Kitchen Equipment | Permalink | Comments (0) | TrackBack (0)
+Posted at 10:25 AM in Food and Drink, Kitchen Equipment, San Francisco | Permalink | Comments (0) | TrackBack (0)

 I learned more about Patricia Wells this week, on a visit to Purcell Murray.
 She's charming, smart, and knows her cooking!
 More dets at SFist.

-May 18, 2007 in Books, Food and Drink, Kitchen Equipment, Veggie Delights | Permalink | Comments (0) | TrackBack (0)
+Posted at 04:07 PM in Books, Food and Drink, Kitchen Equipment, Veggie Delights | Permalink | Comments (0) | TrackBack (0)

-She's always made me a little suspicious and scared, but I still wouldn't turn down a chance to meet Martha Stewart.
+Mstewart She's always made me a little suspicious and scared, but I still wouldn't turn down a chance to meet Martha Stewart.
 Let's blame my Mom, since she's a longtime Martha Stewart magazine subscriber and fan.

 Meeting Martha Stewart in the early 1990s was fascinating.
 My chance to see her came via my slave work as a KPIX-5 CBS intern, in San Francisco.
 A producer told me she would be in studio, and that I should stop by and take any leftover props for the community affairs program (remember Bay Sunday, anyone?)
 I worked for.
 The chance to spy on Martha sounded great.